Afreen-H/I-Eat-Delivery-App-Flutter/README.md

 # I-Eat-Delivery-App-Flutter

-Sure!
-Here's an example README.md file for a food delivery app developed using Flutter:

-# Food Delivery App

 This is a mobile application developed using Flutter that allows users to order food from various restaurants for delivery.

 ## Features